abhaymadan/About/README.md

 # About

-Hi there, I'm Abhay! 👋
+Hello, I'm Abhay! 👋
-I'm an undergraduate Computer Science Majors student , currently in my final year of graduation.
-You will find a variety of completed and semi-completed projects in my repositories.
-I have explored a small array of fields in computer science and continue to do so!
-Some of the work relates to my research and corporate internships.

->> 🌱 I’m currently learning Java and practicing Data Structures and Algorithms.
+Results-driven, Data analytics and data engineering professional passionate about leveraging data-driven insights to drive business growth and improve operational efficiency.
+I possess a solid academic background in Big Data Analytics and Computer Science Engineering, along with hands-on experience from internships and live projects.
+I am adept at utilizing various software packages and programming languages to extract, transform, and analyze complex datasets.
+With a track record of successfully implementing data-driven solutions and driving process automation, I am committed to delivering actionable insights that fuel informed decision-making.

 >> 👯 I’m looking to collaborate with other developers.

->> 🥅 2020 Goals: Contribute more to open source projects.
+>> 🥅 2023 Goals: Contribute more to open-source projects.

 >> ⚡ Fun fact: I wrote my first computer program when I was 17.